About | Bio

 Matthew Whitney is a multidisciplinary artist, educator, and pedestrian.
 He lives and works in Seattle, Washington, and enjoys going for walks with his family.

-I am interested in the process of movement and the poetics of line, understood as a point moving through space.
+I am interested in the process of movement and the poetics of making a line, understood as a point moving through space.
 Movement is thought of as getting from point A to point B – be it in walking, riding the bus, gardening, making things, or even sitting still.
-It is within these spaces of everyday life that poetic agency for oneself can be generated, as a means to resist homogenizing forces.
-In contemporary culture we try to make this process of movement as brief as possible, under the paradigms of productivity.
-Through everyday rhythms, a metaphorical and spiritual power is generated – be it in walking, riding the bus, gardening, making things, or simply sitting still.
+It is within these spaces of everyday life that contemplative agency is generated.
+Through our everyday rhythms, a metaphorical and spiritual power made manifest and embodied – be it in walking, riding the bus, gardening, making things, or simply being still and practicing silence.